How To Get Over a Breakup?

 How to get over a breakup

-Stop the obsession of constant thinking about your ex-partner.
+Stop the obsession of constantly thinking about your ex-partner.
 Remove reminders, such as pictures, gifts, notes, and anything that brings back memories.

 It’s perfectly normal to see your ex’s face everywhere you go for a while after a breakup.
 It means your attachment was of anxious nature and you need more time to rebuild confidence and start moving forward in life again.